-Levels of Maturity Advanced Intermediate Low Not available Issue official warnings Official warnings have state-of-the-art accuracy and reach everybody affected.
+Levels of Matur rity Advanced Intermediate Low Not available Issue official warnings Official warnings have state-of-the-art accuracy and reach everybody affected.
 The warning system is resilient.
 Official warnings have mixed accuracy and/or do not reach everybody affected.
 Only very basic official warnings and they reach a minority of the people affected.
 No official warnings.
 Tailored services A large variety of tailored forecast products and services regularly used by organizations.
-Needs for new services are quickly identified and met.
-Some tailored forecast services regularly used by organizations.
-Considerable time required to meet new needs.
-Significant dependence on international services/ products.
-No significant development of new services.
+Needs for new services are quickly identified and met. oducts and services regularly of new services.
+Gularly used by used by organizations.
 Significant dependence on international services/ products.
 No activities.
 Business data integration Widely used operational decision making based on continuous data feeds combining weather forecasts, real-time weather information, and real-time business data.
 Weather and business data integration used by some organizations.
 Individual projects evaluate advanced approaches.
 Possible significant dependence on international resources.
 A few projects evaluate whether integrating weather and business data could be beneficial.
 Significant dependence on international resources.
 No activities.